This recycled craft project uses old golf balls to create adorable garden bugs. It’s a project suitable for adults with some assistance from kids.

 - BIRD: The bird’s tail is created with one 10″ piece of wire, shaped in a loop , and inserted into 2 holes at back of golf ball.

 TIP: Look at my buggies or images online to see where the legs and antennae are located on the various critters.

 SAFETY TIP: Use a vice for holding the golf balls steady while drilling.

 - Insert legs and antennae into drilled holes.
 If they don’t fit snugly, add a bit of adhesive to the wire end and then insert it in the hole.

 - Attach nut (nose) and/or washers (eyes) and/or screw (bird beak/bill) with adhesive.
 Allow to dry.

 - Prime everything and allow to dry.
 You could use a spray primer or hand paint it on.

-- Apply the base colour.
-You’ll do the finishing paint details after the base colour has dried.
+- Apply the base color.
+You’ll do the finishing paint details after the base color has dried.

 - Frog = green body and legs.
 After drying, you will use a black Sharpie to draw the eyes, nose, and mouth.

 - Bumblebee = yellow body with black legs and antennae.
 After drying, you will use a black Sharpie to fill in the black body stripes.